Lewis & Clark Baseball League: All-Star Game

-The annual Lewis & Clark All-Star Game pits the best players in the Clark Conference against the best in the Lewis.
+The annual Lewis & Clark All-Star Game pits the best players in the Clark Conference against the best in the Lewis Conference.
 It is played at the midpoint of the season in Busch Stadium, home of the St. Louis Cardinals.
-The event is also the league's Scout Day – a showcase for invited MLB personnel to evaluate the LCBL's greatest players.
+The event is also the league's Scout Day, a showcase for invited MLB personnel to evaluate the LCBL's best players.

-The logo is a take on the MLB All-Star Game logo that the Cardinals used in 2009, when they hosted the 80th Midsummer Classic.
+The logo is a take on the MLB All-Star Game logo that the Cardinals used in 2009 when they hosted the 80th Midsummer Classic.

 The league schedules the game during the week of July Fourth, giving all players a true week-long All-Star Break for family vacations.
 The event is obviously dependent on the Cardinals home schedule, but tends to fall on a Thursday night; a time when the odds for an empty Busch Stadium are increased by Major League Baseball's typical travel day.
-The 2014 All-Star Game will be held on Thursday, July 3 at 7:30 p.m.
+The 2014 All-Star Game was held on Thursday, July 3 at 7:30 p.m.

 General admission to the game is free, and the main concourse concessions are open, but there are several ways for fans to pay a ticket price for an upgraded experience.
 For the friends and family that want to get as close to the action as possible, the league sells admission to the Cardinals Club.
 The infamous green seats (typically off-limits during amateur games) provide a front-row viewing experience directly behind home plate.
 The all-inclusive ticket comes with the full amenities of any pro gameday.
 It grants access to an internal bar/restaurant, with a wide range of food and beverages that can be delivered to the guest's seats while they watch.

 Another option for spectators is the Double Play Benefit.
 The event raises money for 100 Neediest Cases a subsidiary of the St. Louis United Way and takes place in two stunning locations.
 Prior to the game, Double Play guests join league executives for a cocktail hour inside the home bullpen.
 As the pregame festivities wind down, the gala moves up to the Champions Club (luxury suite) for dinner and a chance to meet Cardinals legend Lou Brock.
 Friends and family enjoy finer dining at tables next to St. Louis' 11 World Series trophies.

-Both tickets offer All-Star Game goers unmatched vantage points in Busch Stadium at prices that are significantly discounted from the market value of a professional game.
-The opportunity to get an autograph from a Hall of Famer is a complimentary bonus.
+Both tickets offered All-Star Game goers unmatched vantage points in Busch Stadium at prices that were significantly discounted from the market value of a professional game.
+The opportunity to get an autograph from a Hall of Famer was a complimentary bonus.
 The irony is that Lou Brock was asked to participate in the event long before the connection was made between the Lewis & Clark Baseball League and the St. Louis great's full name: Louis Clark Brock.